 Our Concierge is available to take care of your needs from 5:30 a.m. – 9:30 p.m.

-Each private guest suite at St.Vincent Heart Center of Indiana is filled with natural light and spacious enough to comfortably accommodate family members and other visitors.
+Each private guest suite at St.Vincent Heart Center is filled with natural light and spacious enough to comfortably accommodate family members and other visitors.
 Our suites are also equipped to serve as an intensive care unit, if needed.
 On every floor of our hospital, all guest suites are monitored 24/7 from computerized nursing stations that receive remote vital sign monitoring, so that team members can respond quickly without shuffling guests from room to room.

 Good nutrition is extremely important to the healing process.
 We have registered dieticians on staff who work directly with our chef to ensure that everything you eat during your stay is both heart healthy and delicious.